 QUESTION 7: Real time monitoring capabilities via web-based interface.

 The SilverCloud GPS tracker has the ability to transmit UNLIMITED continuous data from every three (3) seconds to five (minutes) with all data accessible online with a username and password.

 QUESTION 8: Keeping track of the last 10 locations on the screen.

 They can select “Trails” and it will retain the historical path.

 QUESTION 9: Card detail operation information including SIM card number, car number, license number…

 Need more clarification on this.
 The device editor can store specific information but not sure if it will hold all.
 Not sure why they need SIM numbers anyway.
 You need to make it clear that we provide all the monitoring services including activation and deactivations when requested.

-QUESTION 10: System/server must maintain the data up to 30 days.
+QUESTION 10: The system/server must maintain the data for up to 30 days.

 We offer the ability for the user to store an unlimited amount of historical data on our secure servers.